If you're planning a trip to Greece, there is a list of things you need to think about.

 It’s important to note that rejection rates can change at any time, and they also depend on a variety of factors, such as seasonality.

-What is the processing time for a Greece visa?
+What is the processing time for a Greek Schengen visa?

-The processing time for a Greece visa usually takes about 15 calendar days from the time you submit your application.
+The processing time for a Schengen visa for Greece usually takes about 15 calendar days from the time you submit your application.
 However, processing time can take longer.
 This is why it’s always important to start your visa application process early to make sure you aren’t in a time crunch at the end.

 Understanding the requirements is key to ensuring a smooth application process.
 Whether you’re visiting for tourism, work, or study, each visa type has specific document requirements.

-Which documents are required when applying for a Greece visa?
+Which documents are required when applying for a Greek visa?

 Regardless of which type of Greek visa you apply for, there are a few essential documents that will likely be required for your application.
 Then, each visa type will have additional documentation required on top of that.